garrandall/popular-music-data/tracks/lifestyle-rich-gang-young-thug-rich-homie-quan.md

 I'm in a whole other league (Rich Gang)
 I ain't got AIDS but I swear to God I would bleed (Suwoop) 'Til I D.I.E (Brrat)
-28 floors up I feel like I could F.L.Y.E.E (Ooh)
+28 floors up I feel like I could F.L.Y.E.E (Oh
-Pee on top of these bitches (Ooh)
+Pee on top of these bitches (Oh
 God told me they can never stop me so they ain't gon' stop me I'm in that Corvette with baby mommy gettin' sloppy toppy (Skrrt, skrrt, woo) I'm bleedin' red like a devil, I see these bitches plotting